UN report cites huge government corruption in South Sudan as its food crisis worsens

 The report alleges that in an other scheme the “politically connected" Crawford Capital Ltd. captured tens of millions of dollars through “irregular government e-services,” such as the processing of electronic visas and petroleum import and export licenses, and electronic collection of taxes.

 Most development and quality of life indicators rank South Sudan among the lowest in the world.
-Approximately one in ten children die in child birth, and secondary school enrollment is just 5%.
+Approximately one in 10 children die in childbirth, and secondary school enrollment is just 5%.

 Food security analysts say that 76 of the country’s 79 counties are in the throes of severe food insecurity.
 Yet only a tiny fraction of government funds are allocated to public services, the report says.
 Between 2020 and 2024, less than 1% of the federal budget was allocated to ministries responsible for supporting food security.